 Rumors spread about his condition but he denied them.
 No one wanted to associate themselves with the stigma that surrounded AIDS, including Hanley himself.

-It was understandable.
-Once tagged with those four letters you stopped being seen as human and became a disease carrier on a deathwatch instead.
+It was completely understandable.
+Once tagged with those life altering four letters you stopped being seen as human and became a disease carrier on a deathwatch instead.

-He was a man of his era.
+He was a man of his era, though.
 He really seemed to have one overriding ambition for his own time, which was to make it dance.

-I can still see him, standing proudly on the vibrant New York streets, comfortable in his own skin the way he could never be at home, wildly sharing his latest enthusiasms and enjoying our reactions.
+And I can still see him, standing proudly on the vibrant New York streets, comfortable in his own skin in a way he could never be at home, wildly sharing his latest enthusiasms and enjoying our reactions.

 His secret was that he embodied the promise of his own show.
 He was both the signpost and the destination.
-I wish he could have lived to understand how much that meant to us.
+He was the future moving through the present.
+I wish he could have lived long enough to understand how much that meant to us.